samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ##### Circle of Eight

 Some of the greatest spellcasters of the world of Greyhawk form the Circle of Eight, a group dedicated to preserving balance in the world.
-The group’s general aim is to prevent any single country, faction, or other organized group from becoming too powerful and overwhelming others.
+The group's general aim is to prevent any single country, faction, or other organized group from becoming too powerful and overwhelming others.
 The membership of the Circle of Eight is secret but includes [Mordenkainen](/sources/dnd/dmg-2024/lore-glossary#Mordenkainen) (the strategist behind the group), [Bigby](/sources/dnd/dmg-2024/lore-glossary#Bigby), [Jallarzi Sallavarian](/sources/dnd/dmg-2024/lore-glossary#JallarziSallavarian), [Otiluke](/sources/dnd/dmg-2024/lore-glossary#Otiluke), and [Otto](/sources/dnd/dmg-2024/lore-glossary#Otto).

 ##### Knights of the Watch